Treklanta Directors & Contact Information

 Mrs. MacLeod is an accomplished cosplayer with unparalleled taste in cosplay fashion.
 She has fond memories of watching the original Star Trek series on a black-and-white console TV in the late 1960s and cosplaying Star Trek before she was even in kindergarten.

-Mrs. MacLeod joins Treklanta as the newly created Director of Dealer Relations for 2017.
+Mrs. MacLeod joined Treklanta as Director of Dealer Relations in 2017.

 Con Suite Director

-Jay Cannon joined Treklanta as Con Suite Director in 2012.
+Mr. Brown joined Treklanta as Con Suite Director in 2018 for the 2019 convention.

 Director of Social Media & Press Relations